wasiqqniaz/customer-churn-prediction/README.md

-# Olist Customer Churn Analysis with RFM Segmentation
+# Customer Churn Analysis with RFM Segmentation

 This project performs **end-to-end churn analysis** on the Olist Brazilian E-commerce dataset using **RFM segmentation**, **exploratory data analysis**, **feature engineering**, and **machine learning models** for churn prediction.